Why “Should” Is a Dirty Word: Releasing Neurotypical Expectations

 Part VI: Success, Redefined

-Let’s imagine for a moment that you threw out the “shoulds.”
-You stopped measuring your days by how much you crossed off your list, or how well you mimicked the behaviors of people whose brains work differently than yours.
+Imagine for a moment that you threw out the "shoulds."
+You stopped measuring your days by how much you crossed off a list, or how well you mimicked the behaviors of people whose brains work differently than yours.

 What would be left?